platformsh/platformsh-docs/src/development/access-site.md

-# Accessing your site
+---
+title: "Accessing your site"
+weight: 6
+description: |
   Once you have an environment running, there are many ways to access it to perform needed tasks.
 The most obvious of course is to view it in a web browser; the available URLs are shown in the Platform.sh management console and on the command line after every Git push.
+---

+{{< description >}}

 By design, the only way to deploy new code is to push to the corresponding branch.
 That ensures a consistent, repeatable, auditable application instance at all times.